 Technology is there to help you achieve more within less time.
 It also helps you communicate with your remote team faster and better.
 Cose the right tools that will help you stay on track but also give an overview to the rest of the team.
 We are talking about tools to help you with project management, communication, productivity, etc.

 Try some of these remote work tools and see how your team's productivity increases!

 10. Spend time with your team members and have fun

 Getting to know your colleagues is important and it's a bit challenging to do that if you're working from home.
 You can pick and choose how you want to spend your time, but even if it's something as simple as playing a virtual game, having a coffee-break or a virtual birthday celebration with your team members, you will perceive those hangouts as an event that breaks the mould of your repetitive "working from home days".

 Try some of these virtual team-building games and have fun with your remote team.

 11. Know when it's time to sign off

 When you sign off, turn off the notifications on all of your messaging platforms, let your colleagues know that you won't be available, and write down any idea that might pop up in a notebook, without turning your laptop.
 If you stick to this kind of behavior for a while, it will become your preferred way of working and you won't even consider going back to your old ways.
 Communication is key to remote work, and clear boundaries are the most solid foundation.

-In order to avoid that, create a schedule for yourself as you would typically do if there were no limitations.
+Create a schedule for yourself to wind down at the end of the day.
+You can come up with a list of things you enjoy and that will make you look forward to it each day.
 Mondays can be for movie nights, Tuesdays for video calls with family, Wednesdays for home spa or game night, and Thursdays for educational webinars...